radiantlogic-v8/documentation-new/documentation/monitoring-and-alerts/alerts.md

 ### Message Queue

-To receive alerts when the message queue associated with the selected pipeline reaches a maximum amount of messages in the queue, toggle on the `Processor Queue Size Alert Enabled' and set the threshold.
+To receive alerts when the message queue associated with the selected pipeline reaches a maximum amount of messages in the queue, toggle on the `Processor Queue Size Alert Enabled` and set the threshold.